 Jesus used the occasion of His Sabbath visit to the synagogue in Nazareth to outline His mission in the world.
 Dramatically He used a messianic prophecy from Isaiah as His mission statement and while the content of His address would have been preposterous were, He to be an imposter, He was in fact the person in Isaiah's prophecy.
 The people Jesus addressed should have seen the marks of Messiah and react positively in a continued way.

-Strikingly the reaction of His hearers was initially positive but quickly turned violent as Jesus continued His address.

-Isaiah prophesied to a number of Judean kings as the nation slid toward Babylonian conquest and exile.
-The prophet warned of the coming disaster and also prophesied that God would bring about a restoration to the land and re-establish the nation.
-But beyond the physical return, the prophet also saw a glorious future for Israel that not only involved material and political ascendancy but a spiritual restoration where even 'sin' would be removed from Jacob; the nation would be redeemed in the greatest sense.
-All this would come through the work of One -the prophet called the 'Servant of Jehovah'.
+The reaction of His hearers was initially positive but quickly turned violent as Jesus continued His address.
+Material, spiritual, and political ascendancy and spiritual restoration where 'sin' would be removed from the nation meant redemption in the greatest sense.
+All this would come through the work of the prophet called the 'Servant of Jehovah'.
 Interestingly, this 'Servant of Jehovah' would not only be a great blessing to Jacob but would be a blessing even to the Gentiles.

-Jesus' outline of His mission as detailed by Isaiah and His assertion about fulfillment of prophecy were astounding statements, the full import of which escaped His hearers.
+Jesus' outline of His mission as detailed by Isaiah and His assertion about fulfillment of prophecy were astounding statements, the full significance of which escaped His hearers.
 They however took great offence when He addressed their incorrect expectations of Him.
 It is noteworthy that Jesus was here opposed by religious people and this set a trend that continued for the remainder of His ministry.
 Apparently, the synagogue attendees were offended by the notion that they were spiritually poor, bankrupt, enslaved, in need of a Savior and they opposed the idea that the sovereign Lord could and would bless whomever according to His own will.